JimSolomon/JimSolomon/README.md

 I'm looking for work in cyber security related such as Pen-testing, Red team, Digital Forensics, SOC, Cloud Security.

-Please feel free to contact me on [Linkedin](https://www.linkedin.com/in/jimsolomonx/) for any job offers.
+Please feel free to contact me on [Linkedin](https://www.linkedin.com/in/jimsolomonx/) for any job offering.
 Thanks!
 # Below are projects I have done in the past

 |                                                                                                      |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |